top of page

 In 1990, an incredible portrait of planet Earth was captured by the Voyager 1 spacecraft.
 Taken from a distance of four billion miles, the photograph shows our home planet, Earth, as a tiny point of pale light, barely visible in the enormity of space.
 The image is at once humbling and awe-inspiring, highlighting the fleeting nature of human existence in the vastness of our universe.

-Accompanying the image of this “pale blue dot” is an extraordinary quote from American astronomer Carl Sagan (available online at the Planetary Society’s website).
+Accompanying the image of this “pale blue dot” is an extraordinary quote from American astronomer Carl Sagan (available online).
 Some thirty years later, as civilization places ever-increasing demands on our planet, Sagan’s message of compassion and preservation resonates with an even greater urgency. — Alex Stopa

 THE MUSIC: